artek2001/EJ-Telegram-Bot/README.md

 * HikariCP for connection pooling
 * Apache HttpComponents for making http requests
 * Jaunt library for parsing html web pages
+* Hibernate for ORM representation
+* Google cloud sql as Database

 Abilites of the bot:
 - [x] Login via `/start login password` command
 - [x] Get all marks via `/allmarks` command
 - [x] Logout from the bot via `logout`
+- [x] Using General Keyboard and Inline Keyboard
+- [] Making 'Cache' feature to optimize sql queries

 [Link](https://t.me/ejgrsmu_bot) to the bot